-I played the violin since I was 5 and I’d been classically singing from a young age as well.
+I played the violin since I was 5 and I was classically singing from a young age as well.
 I knew that I wanted to do music, I just had no idea what it would be.

 After you came to Vienna, did you get a clearer perspective?

 I hadn’t heard about 20th century composition until I came here.
-There was the Wien Modern festival where Robert Ashley and Edgard Varèse were highlights of the festival, alongside György Ligeti.
+There was the Wien Modern festival, where Robert Ashley and Edgard Varèse were highlights alongside György Ligeti.
 I saw François Bayle perform one of his earliest pieces live.
 I was blown away.
 Yeah, I just got a completely new education, from which I was able to work my way backwards and appreciate earlier periods of music.
-I took a lot of classes, went to concerts, read books for three years before I really started doing anything.
+I took a lot of classes, went to concerts, and read books for three years before I really started doing anything.